guidesmiths/qsftp/README.md

 ```

 ### uploadToSftpServer
-Uploads the message content to an sftp server using the path specified in message.qsftp.path.
+Uploads the message content to an sftp server using the path specified in flowScope.qsftp.path.
 ```json
 {
     "uploadToSftpServer": {